KirubelMoges/CS3330_Spring21/meeting-notes.md

 - [x] View list of rooms - Eli
 - [ ] Filter rooms by capacity - NOT HAPPENING
 - [x] Employee book room -Nick
-- [ ] Employee cancel room - Nick
+- [x] Employee cancel reservation - Nick

 # Epic 6

-- [ ] Manager create and delete rooms -Eli
+- [x] Manager create and delete rooms -Eli
 - [ ] Manager toggle rooms as scheduleable -NOT HAPPENING
 - [ ] View uncleaned rooms as manager - Depends on if we do custodians at all
 - [ ] Manager edit cleaning list - Depends on if we do custodians at all
-- [ ] Manager edit reservations on a room - Eli
+- [x] Manager edit reservations on a room - Nick

 # Epic 7